nasbench/Misc-Research/LOLBINs/Datacollector.md

 ### Appendix

 In case you want to copy the `datacollector` binary outside of its original location.
-The following DLLs are required for its execution and must part of the PATH.
+The following DLLs are required for its execution and must be part of the PATH.

 - `Microsoft.TestPlatform.CommunicationUtilities.dll`
 - `Microsoft.TestPlatform.CoreUtilities.dll`